deltachat/deltachat-pages/_posts/2020-04-06-desktop-client-release.md

 ## Installing Delta Chat Desktop

-The Desktop Client will soon be available on the macOS and Windows Appstores; for now, you need to **download it from [this website](https://get.delta.chat).**
+The desktop client will soon be available on the macOS and Windows Appstores; for now, you need to **download it from [this website](https://get.delta.chat).**

 Note that you could be presented with a warning saying Delta Chat is not an official app, because